- Home ›

 Filone Bread Recipes

-There are many different recipes for filone bread, and each one can be customized to your own liking.
-You can add different herbs or spices to the dough, or you can brush the finished loaves with olive oil or butter.
+You can even add different herbs or spices to the dough, or you can brush the finished loaves with olive oil or butter.

 Filone Bread FAQs